celery/celery/docs/userguide/periodic-tasks.rst

 which is simply keeping track of the last run times in a local database file (a :mod:`shelve`).

-`django-celery` also ships with a scheduler that stores the schedule in the Django database:
+:pypi:`django-celery` also ships with a scheduler that stores the schedule in the Django database:

 .. code-block:: console

     $ celery -A proj beat -S djcelery.schedulers.DatabaseScheduler

-Using `django-celery`'s scheduler you can add, modify and remove periodic tasks from the Django Admin.
+Using :pypi:`django-celery`'s scheduler you can add, modify and remove periodic tasks from the Django Admin.